TheDataGuild/jupyter-notebook/README.md

-# docker-jupyter-notebook
+# jupyter-notebook
-Files for building the Guild Jupyter notebook Docker container and deploying the container on AWS.
+Files for building the Guild Jupyter notebook Docker image and deploying the image on AWS.

 ### Deployment Instructions
 The following instructions are for OSX/Linux systems.